zarifamammadova/myportfolio/README.md

 ## How to Open the File
 Install Tableau Desktop or Tableau Public.
 Open the Sales Dashboard.twb file.
-Use the parameters to apply your own filters.# Furniture Sales Overview Dashboard This project contains an interactive Excel dashboard and a dataset analyzing furniture sales across the United States.
-The analysis focuses on sales, profit, shipping duration, and customer segments.
+Use the parameters to apply your own filters.

 ## Furniture Overview Dashboard
 An Excel dashboard (sheet:Dashboard) was built to summarize: